 2013: Rad Hourani debuted the first ever unisex couture collection.

-2014: Christian Dior brought the first haute couture show to Shanghai and Ralph & Russo joined as the first British brand in over 100 years of Couture Fashion Week.
-A total of 12 fashion houses showed on the autumn/winter 14-15 couture schedule in Paris, only two of which were actually French (Chanel and Dior).
+2014: Christian Dior brought the first haute couture show to Shanghai.
+Ralph & Russo joined as the first British brand in over 100 years of Couture Fashion Week.
+A total of 12 fashion houses showed on the autumn/winter 14-15 couture schedule in Paris.
+Only two were actually French (Chanel and Dior).

-The main buyers of Haute Couture today are no longer French socialites, but buyers from Russia, China and the Middle East.
+2017: The main buyers of Haute Couture today are no longer French socialites, but buyers from Russia, China and the Middle East.
 Fine clothing items can escalate in value over the years, and are often regarded as collectors’ items, making for a clever investment – if you have the funds to begin with!